Global regularity for 2d water waves with surface tension: Introduction

 where $\mathcal{E}$ is a suitable energy functional.
-An energy inequality of this form was first proved by Wu \cite{WuAG} for the gravity water wave model, and led to an almost-global existence result.
+An inequality of this form was first proved by Wu \cite{WuAG} for the gravity water wave model, and led to an almost-global existence result.
 All the later work on long term 2D water wave models, such as \cite{IoPu2, IoPu3, ADa, ADb, HIT, IT, IT2} and this paper, relies on proving an inequality of this type as a first step.
-Such an inequality (which is related to normal form transformations) is at least formally possible when there are no time resonances.

 For \eqref{WWCparW} a normal form transformation is formally available since the only time resonances, i.e. solutions of

 occur when one of the three interacting frequencies $(\xi,\xi-\eta,\eta)$ is zero.
 However, the superlinear dispersion relation $|\xi|^{3/2}$ makes these resonances very strong.
 For example, in the case $|\xi| \approx |\eta| \approx 1 \gg |\xi-\eta|$, we see that